djorlando24/pyLabDataLogger/README.md

 It's not desgined to *control* devices remotely, or provide feedback for PID etc. It's also not designed to provide a pretty user interface.
 If you need that, you should use LabView.

 ## Changelog

+**Version 1.3**
+- Removed distutils and replace with setuptools to support Python 3.12.
+- Updated USB searching algorithm.

 **Version 1.2**